spoon2eric/tvalerts/README.md

 ## Description
 **Tradingview Alerts** - Track alerts and their stages.

-This is a Python-developed Flash application designed to display and track your TradingView alerts.
+This is a Python-developed Flash application (webhook) designed to display and track your TradingView alerts.
 Simple :)

 I wanted a way to track TradingView alerts more efficiently.
 Sometimes, you may want two, three, or even four "events" to occur in a specific sequence before making a buy or sell decision.
 The `tvalerts` project was thus created to help you ensure that multiple conditions are met in the correct order before executing a trade!